 Training dataset.
-To train the structure prediction model, we collected a set of F_V structures from the Structural Antibody Database (SAbDab)32, a curated set of antibody structures from the PDB51.
+To train the structure prediction model, we collected a set of $F_V$ structures from the Structural Antibody Database (SAbDab), a curated set of antibody structures from the PDB.
 We removed structures with less than 4 Å resolution and applied a 99% sequence identity threshold to remove redundant sequences.
 We chose this high sequence similarity due to the high conservation characteristic of antibody sequences.
 Finally, any targets from the benchmark sets, or structures with 99% sequence similarity to a target, were removed from the training dataset.
-These steps resulted in a set of 1,692 F_V structures for model training.
+These steps resulted in a set of 1,692 $F_v$ structures for model training.

 Model and training details.
 The structure prediction model takes as input concatenated heavy and light chain sequences.
 The sequences are one-hot encoded and passed through two parallel branches: a 1D ResNet and the bi-LSTM encoder described above.
-For the 1D ResNet, we add an additional delimiter channel to mark the end of the heavy chain, resulting in a dimension of $L \times 21$, where L is the combined heavy and light chain length.
-The 1D ResNet begins with a 1D convolution that projects the input features up to dimension $L \times 64$, followed by three 1D ResNet blocks (two 1D convolutions with kernel size 17) that maintain dimensionality.
+For the 1D ResNet, we add an additional delimiter channel to mark the end of the heavy chain, resulting in a dimension of $L \times 21$ , where L is the combined heavy and light chain length.
+The 1D ResNet begins with a 1D convolution that projects the input features up to dimension $L \times 64$ , followed by three 1D ResNet blocks (two 1D convolutions with kernel size 17) that maintain dimensionality.
 The second branch consists of the pre-trained bi-LSTM encoder.
-Before passing the one-hot encoded sequence to the bi-LSTM, we add the three delimiters described previously, resulting in dimension $(L+3) \times 23$.
-From the bi-LSTM, we concatenate the hidden states from the forward and backward LSTMs after encoding each residue, resulting in dimension $L \times 128$.
-The outputs of the 1D ResNet and the bi-LSTM are stacked to form a final sequential tensor of dimension $L \times 160$.
+Before passing the one-hot encoded sequence to the bi-LSTM, we add the three delimiters described previously, resulting in dimension $(L + 3) \times 23$ .
+From the bi-LSTM, we concatenate the hidden states from the forward and backward LSTMs after encoding each residue, resulting in dimension $L \times 128$ .
+The outputs of the 1D ResNet and the bi-LSTM are stacked to form a final sequential tensor of dimension $L \times 160$ .
 We transform the sequential tensor to pairwise data by concatenating row- and column-wise expansions.
-The pairwise data, dimension $L \times L \times 320$, is passed to the 2D ResNet.
-The 2D ResNet begins with a 2D convolution that reduces dimensionality to $L \times L \times 64$, followed by 25 2D ResNet blocks (two 2D convolutions with kernel size 5×5) that maintain dimensionality.
+The pairwise data, dimension $L \times L \times 320$ , is passed to the 2D ResNet.
+The 2D ResNet begins with a 2D convolution that reduces dimensionality to $L \times L \times 64$ , followed by 25 2D ResNet blocks (two 2D convolutions with kernel size $5 \times 5$ ) that maintain dimensionality.
 The 2D ResNet blocks cycle through convolution dilation values of 1, 2, 4, 8, and 16 (five cycles in total).
 After the 2D ResNet, the network branches into six separate paths.
-Each output branch consists of a 2D convolution that projects down to dimension $L \times L \times 37$, followed by a recurrent criss-cross attention (RCCA) module39.
+Each output branch consists of a 2D convolution that projects down to dimension $L \times L \times 37$ , followed by a recurrent criss-cross attention (RCCA) module.
 The RCCA modules use two crisscross attention operations that share weights, allowing each residue pair to gather information across the entire spatial dimension.
-Attention gueries and keys are projected to dimension $L \times L \times 1$ (one attention head).
-Symmetry is enforced for $d{\mathcal{C}{\sigma}}$, $d{\mathcal{C}{\mathcal{C}}}$, and ω predictions by averaging the final outputs with their transposes.
+Attention queries and keys are projected to dimension $L \times L \times 1$ (one attention head).
+Symmetry is enforced for $d{c{\alpha}}$ , $d{c{\beta}}$ , and $\omega$ predictions by averaging the final outputs with their transposes.
 All convolutions in the network are followed by ReLU activation.
-In total, the model contains about 6.4 million trainable parameters.

-We trained five models on random 90/10% training/validation splits and averaged over model logits to make predictions, following previous methods^{8,19}.
-Models were trained using focal loss30 and the Adam optimizer50 with a learning rate of 0.01.
+We trained five models on random 90/10% training/validation splits and averaged over model logits to make predictions, following previous methods.
+Models were trained using focal loss and the Adam optimizer with a learning rate of 0.01.
 Learning rate was reduced upon plateauing of the validation loss.
 Each model was trained on one NVIDIA K80 GPU, requiring ~60 hours for 60 epochs over the entire dataset.